Corporate Governance

 Aiming for the Company Group's sustainable growth, the Company will respect the abilities, ideas, values, etc. of diverse human resources and develop human resources who can embody its corporate philosophy.

-〔Policy on Internal Environment Development〕
+〔Policy on Workplace Environment Development〕

 Based on the Group's corporate philosophy of "The Spirit of Human Dignity," the Company will promote diversity and develop an internal environment in which employees can feel motivated and comfortable.